cliveb/Gigaimpacts/README.md

 Gigaimpacts
 ===========
-Single page site based on bootstrap.js
+Single page web site based on bootstrap.js for a friends clean energy newco.

-Initial commit